Get 90% More Views by Optimizing Images: 3 Essential Tips

 by Colm O’Sullivan, AIM

 You’ve heard the saying a picture is worth a thousand words.
 It’s true.
-A recent HubSpot study has found that articles containing relevant images get over 90% more total views than articles without images.
+A latest HubSpot study has found that articles containing relevant images get over 90% more total views than articles without images.
 Written content will always be king but nowadays images need to be an imperative part of your content marketing strategy.
 Similar to making your content more appealing to read, images can also bring more traffic to your site via Google Image Search results.

 The bad news?